 Top 5 Fishing Spots in Coolangatta

-Head north from Snapper Rocks for convenient beach fishing in holes and gutters along the 800-metre stretch of Coolangatta and Greenmount Beaches.
-You’ll need a longer rod when casting into the rip from the sand, or you can cast off the rocks at Greenmount Hill in search of bream and dart.
+The 800-metre stretch of Coolangatta and Greenmount Beaches is home to plenty of fishing holes and gutters.
+You’ll need a longer rod when casting into the rip from the sand, or you can cast off the rocks at Greenmount Hill in search of bream, snapper, tailor and dart.

 Coolangatta and Greenmount is the ideal family fishing location thanks to its low waves and the presence of surf lifesavers between 8am and 5pm everyday.
 It’s also a great spot for varied fishing, as it’s continually changing due to the large sand waves that move from New South Wales across the Tweed River mouth and around Point Danger to settle at Greenmount.

 Creek fishing not only offers the opportunity of a great catch, it also sets the scene for total serenity.
 The creeks around Coolangatta are picturesque and swimming with fish, making creeks the local’s choice when it comes to fishing.

 At Currumbin Creek you can take a pick from two shaded platforms located along the boardwalk near Salk Oval.
 Here you can hook into whiting, flathead and the occasional flounder, especially when fishing murky water with light, estuary type rigging.

 Currumbin Creek has a fair bit of development along its foreshore, so if you prefer a spot that’s a little quieter, head to Pine Lake in Elanora, which is fed off Currumbin Creek via a small canal.
 The whole lake is accessible to land-based anglers and here you’ll find mullet, herring, mangrove jack, trevally, bream, flathead, whiting, jew, queenfish, and crabs.